Long term health conditions

-The Stroke association are the UK’s leading charity dedicated to conquering stroke.
+The Stroke Association is the UK’s leading charity dedicated to conquering stroke.
 They deliver stroke services across the UK, campaign for better stroke care, invest in research and fundraise to expand their reach to as many stroke survivors as possible.

 They also have a vast amount of advice and information on a wide range of topics that someone with a stroke might need support with.
 You can access these in various different formats including, standard leaflets, large print, Braille, or listen to them by using the audio files.

 My Stroke Guide is the stroke support tool and online community from the Stroke Association.
 You can find:

 - video library

 You need to create an account in order to use the site which you can do by using the link provided.

 Different Strokes is run by younger stroke survivors for younger stroke survivors.
 We have personal experience of the realities of life after a stroke.

 Help and Care have been working across South-Central England for over 30 years, promoting dignity and independence for all people, particularly people living with a long-term health condition, carers and those who are isolated and/or housebound.
 What makes us different is our person-centred approach.
 We understand that each individual has different needs, so we work closely with people to understand what really matters for them and to help them lead independent and fulfilling lives, for as long as possible.
 We can help you.

 We can speak up on your behalf, provide support and advice, and much more.
 Together we will make your voice heard and find solutions that will help you be happier.

 Turn 2 Us can offer grants to help you with the costs of essential household items, equipment, or training courses.